-After an immigration arrest, the foreign-born person is normally detained at first.
+After an immigration arrest, the foreign-born person is normally held in a detention facility at first.
 A judge might grant release upon payment of a bond, and if the couple can afford to pay the bond and get the non-citizen out, this might be the time to actually get married.
 (Engineering a marriage while one person is in detention will be difficult.)

 With any application for lawful permanent residence (a green card) based on marriage, the couple must prove to the satisfaction of U.S. Citizenship and Immigration Services (USCIS) that the marriage is "bona fide"—in other words, the real thing, not just a sham or fraud to get the person a green card.

-That’s a challenge for every applicant.
-One must supply documents showing an intention to form a life together (such as joint bank statements and lease agreements), and for applicants who are in the U.S. already, pass an interview in which both halves of the couple undergo questioning.
+That's a challenge for every applicant.
+One must supply documents showing an intention to form a life together (such as joint bank statements and lease agreements).
+Applicants who are in the U.S. already must pass an interview in which both halves of the couple undergo questioning.

 But the challenge is even greater when the non-citizen has been placed into removal proceedings.
 That's because a presumption is raised that you entered into marriage solely to gain an immigration benefit for the non-citizen.
 In short, you would have to work harder than the average couple to come up with sufficiently convincing evidence that your marriage is the real thing.
 (Your time living together should be helpful for this.)